mptre/knfmt/README.md

 	$ knfmt -d knfmt.c

+It can subjectively try to simplify the source code:

+	$ knfmt -s knfmt.c

 It can given a unified diff only format the changed lines.
 This option is compatible with the options mentioned above:

-	$ git diff | knfmt -Dd
+	$ git diff | knfmt -Dds

-It can subjectively try to simplify the source code:

-	$ knfmt -s knfmt.c

 It can interoperate with clang-format if a `.clang-format` file is found in any directory along the current working path, see